emaphp/magento2-module-vuewidget/README.md

 </script>
 ```

-By setting this property, the app will now ignore any placeholder element within the block body.
+By setting this property, the app will now ignore any placeholder element within the block body, allowing you to handle it manually.

-#### Events
+#### Events ####

 Placeholders can also be affected by a given event.
 For that to happen we need to provide a `placeholder` value matching the `event:action` syntax: